Around the Diocese

 Catholic Charities of the Diocese of Metuchen is offering Counseling and Wellness Services.
 If you or someone you know needs counseling or is impacted by addiction, we can help.
 Individual and family therapy for children and adults is available.
 For an appointment, call (800) 655-9491.

-Tuesdays, Jan.
-15-March 5, 7 p.m. – Mary, Mother of God Parish, Hillsborough, is offering “A Journey through Grief” an eight-week bereavement support group.
+March 19 – May 7,7 p.m. – Mary, Mother of God Parish, Hillsborough, is offering “A Journey through Grief” an eight-week bereavement support group.
 If you are suffering over the death of a loved one this group may help you through this difficult time.
 Meetings will be held in the parish Teen Center.
 The sessions are free.
-The spring session will be held March 19-May 7.
 For information or to pre-register, call Trudy Madden, (908) 874-6288 or Philomena Cellilli, (908) 285-6053.